aleancio/pf_hopfield/README.md

 ## 🎬 Demo

-We included **example demo applications** to showcase the learning and recognition process of the Hopfield Neural Network.
+The project includes **example demo applications** to showcase both the learning and recognition phases of the Hopfield Neural Network, in both its classic and modern versions.

-### 📁 Demo folders
+### 📁 Demo files

-In the main project directory (`HopfieldNetwork`), you will find:
+In the main project directory (`HopfieldNetwork`), you will find the following key source files:

-- `demo_inputs/`: contains pre-processed or raw input images for both classic and modern demos
-- `demo_outputs/`: created automatically by the programs, showing the recovery process step-by-step
-- `demo_scripts/` (if present): optional helper scripts for launching full demo sequences

-### 🧪 Run Classic Demo

-To run the classic Hopfield network demo:
+- `ClassicLearn.cpp`: Example program to train the classic Hopfield network.
+- `ClassicRecog.cpp`: Program that recovers a corrupted pattern using the classic method.
+- `ModernLearn.cpp`: Training program for the modern Hopfield network.
+- `ModernRecog.cpp`: Program that applies simulated annealing to recover patterns using the modern method.

+### ⚙️ Requirements

+Make sure you have **CMake** installed.
+If not, please install it

+Be sure to be in HopfieldNetwork

+Then execute:
+`cmake -S . -B build -G "Ninja Multi-Config" cmake --build build --config Debug cmake --build build --config Debug --target test cmake --build build --config Release cmake --build build --config Release --target test`

+And now:
+-`./build/Debug(Relaese)/ClassicLearn`: to run ClassicLearn demo -`./build/Debug(Relaese)/ClassicRecog`: to run ClassicRecog demo -`./build/Debug(Relaese)/ModernLearn`: to run ModernLearn demo -`./build/Debug(Relaese)/ModernRecog`: to run ModernRecog demo